 First thing to remember is that you are at the beach!
 On vacation!
 I prefer a relaxed and laid back photo session.
 We don't want stiff, posed, fake-smiling and constipated looking people in all matching clothes.
 If that means that you need a cocktail before the session then have two.
 That doesn't mean have 8 margaritas before arriving, however.
 And if you have 8 margaritas laying around, bring one for me.

 Husbands, dads, boyfriends...I know that you endure this process.
 I know that you have already protested and know that most of the time you will attempt to not smile.
 I promise to make it as painless as possible if you will behave.
 Plus, we get finished faster when all parties behave.
-If you need a treat to endure this process...I've been known to bring beer to sessions.
+If you need a treat to endure this process...send me an email and I'll bring you a beer.
+Seriously.

 I always start by taking the family group shots first.
 If it's a large group, we start with the whole group.
 Then break it down by families.
 I start with the family units that have the youngest or LEAST user-friendly children.
 We will take couples shots, grandparents with grandkids, siblings, individuals of the kids.
 Whatever is important to you.

 Not very often.
 I'm just not a morning person.
-However, if you can convince me that you are a FUN and HAPPY group, then yes.
+However, if you can convince me that you are a FUN and HAPPY (SMALL) group, then yes.
 I'd be glad to get up for you.
 Ok, glad is pushing it but I'll get up because you are paying me to.
 But you might have to bring me bacon or coffee as a treat.
 No one has ever brought me bacon yet.
 Sad.
 I like it crispy.
 I have people tell me that their kids are happier in the morning.
 Lies.
 All lies.
 EVERY time someone has told me that their kids are happy in the morning...it has been very much untrue. lol Sunrise means getting up BEFORE the sun rises and getting ready and being on the beach JUST as it is rising.
 Which is 5:45am most of the summer.
 Terrible awful time of day.
 Most kids and especially partners, are NOT thrilled at this time of day.
 Trust me.
 I have ONE family that begs for sunrise when they are here.
 And they are great and happy.
 They are the exception to all of the ones I've ever done.
 Just being real.

 ahem - segway -----

 VERY popular question.
 Lucky for you, I have a couple of locations that are great options for this.
 We would start around 5pm and start in a park.
 Again, Watercolor, Seaside, Rosemary Beach (if you are staying there).
 Get half of the session at the park (out of the wind and sun) and finish on the beach.
 It's usually a win/win situation.
 Yes, it's earlier and will most likely be hotter and squintier.
 But the sand looks whiter and the water more vibrant in the photos.
 SO, it depends on what look you are going for?
 The brighter the sun, the more contrasty and vibrant the water and sand.
 Also, the more squinty, so portraits work well in the shade first.
 Don't worry, I've done this a long, long time and can get some great candid shots at the beach while it's earlier.
 But if you are really wanting those golden hues and amazing sunset....then this is not for you.
 Don't misunderstand...sunset is considered the 'golden hour' and the light is the favorite of almost all photographers.
 It's just not as harsh.
-But, read above, there are pros and cons to it for various reasons.
-On the LOCATIONS page, I will (hopefully soon) have a link to show you a few images taken in the afternoon to give you an idea.
+On the LOCATIONS page, I have a link to show you a few images taken in the afternoon to give you an idea.
 Obviously, no two days are alike around here.
 The link is at the bottom of the page "Times of Day".

 Your beach session photos should be online to view in 2-3 weeks.
 You will receive an email from me with a link to your gallery and all the details on downloading and such.
 Wedding photos take 4-5 weeks to be online.
 And emailing to "just check on your pics" will not make me go any faster.
 I might move you behind a session.
 Ha kidding.
 Or am I?
 I promise I pretty much have no life in the summer.
 I shoot, edit, shoot, edit, sleep, and repeat.
 I shower occasionally as well.